 No Impact.
 No development is proposed as part of the tentative parcel map that would affect any known mineral resources.
-According to the California Geologic Energy Management Division's (CalGEM) online mapping application, Well Finder, and the Well Statewide Tracking and Reporting System (WellSTAR) database, the two gas wells located onsite and the two to the north as part of the Bullock Bend Gas field have been abandoned.
+According to the California Geologic Energy Management Division's (CalGEM) online mapping application, Well Finder, and the Well Statewide Tracking and Reporting System (WellSTAR) database, one gas well (dry/plugged) is located onsite and is not active.
 Additionally, the project area is not located within any identified area of significant aggregate deposits, as classified by the California Department of Conservation Division of Mines and Geology.
 Most aggregate resources in Yolo County are located along Cache Creek in the Esparto-Woodland area.

 13. Noise.
-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would the project result in: a.
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would d the project result in: a.
 Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b.
 Generation of excessive groundborne vibration or groundborne noise levels? \boxtimes C. For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?